The Stunning Transformation Of Melissa Rauch

 Speaking to Conan O'Brien in 2012, the actress said she was quite the class clown.
 "I would watch sets of, like, Whoopi Goldberg, and do things that were wildly inappropriate that I really didn't understand."
 In fact, as Rauch admitted, her parents were often called in to her school due to her raunchy jokes and wild behavior.
 Oops!

-Melissa Rauch honed her craft in college
+She honed her craft in college

 Melissa Rauch spent her childhood honing her comedic abilities — and when it was time to start her college career, the future star enrolled in a university that would help her develop her skill even more.
 However, she had to pack up her bags (as well as her jokes) and move from her small town in New Jersey to New York City to make it happen.

 During her time at Marymount Manhattan College, Rauch became classically trained in theater and performance; but her thick New Jersey accent seemed a bit out of place for what she was performing.
-As Rauch explained on "At Home with Linda & Drew Scott," professors even told her she couldn't "do Shakespeare" with her accent.
+As Rauch explained on "At Home With Linda & Drew Scott," professors even told her she couldn't "do Shakespeare" with her accent.

 To help break her accent so that she'd be taken seriously by her peers and professors, the budding actress enrolled in a dialect class.
-This helped Rauch expand her range as both a classically trained performer and aspiring stand-up comedian — and soon the future star was impressing her classmates by performing SNL-worthy impressions of famous people.
+This helped Rauch expand her range as both a classically trained performer and aspiring stand-up comedian — and soon the future star was impressing her classmates by performing "SNL"-worthy impressions of famous people.

 Melissa Rauch found a writing partner in Winston Beigel

 Melissa Rauch might have been super focused on achieving her comedy goals while in college, but that doesn't mean she was too busy to make new friends.
-In fact, chasing her dreams as both an aspiring comedian and college student led Rauch to meet screenwriter Winston Beigel – a man who would later become quite important to the future star.
+In fact, chasing her dreams as both an aspiring comedian and college student led Rauch to meet screenwriter Winston Beigel — a man who later became quite important to the future star.

-These writing sessions led to the funny duo spending quite a bit of time together, as Rauch admitted on "At Home with Linda & Drew Scott."
+These writing sessions led to the funny duo spending quite a bit of time together, as Rauch admitted on "At Home With Linda & Drew Scott."
 And in an adorably romantic turn of events, the man who started as Rauch's writing partner eventually became her life partner.

-Melissa Rauch married her college sweetheart
+She married her college sweetheart

-As Melissa Rauch admitted on the podcast "At Home with Linda & Drew Scott," she and Winston Beigel didn't know each other all too well when they decided to become partners in comedy. "[We] were barely, I mean, barely friends when we actually started writing together," the comedic actress revealed.
+As Melissa Rauch admitted on the podcast "At Home With Linda & Drew Scott," she and Winston Beigel didn't know each other all too well when they decided to become partners in comedy. "[We] were barely, I mean, barely friends when we actually started writing together," the comedic actress revealed.

 Writing aside, Rauch is happy she met her soulmate so early on in her life.
-"The only thing I regret is not meeting him even sooner, as my life has just gotten better since he came into it," Rauch said on "At Home with Linda & Drew Scott."
+"The only thing I regret is not meeting him even sooner, as my life has just gotten better since he came into it," Rauch said on "At Home With Linda & Drew Scott."
 One thing's for sure — these two will definitely have a lifetime full of love and laughter!

 Melissa Rauch starred in a one-woman show inspired by a certain first daughter